 Google Maps, on the other hand, is packed to the brim with public transit information.
 For starters it includes full timetables and maps for transit services across the world, and can integrate them into its directions without hesitation.
 It also has real time updates on delays and other issues you may face on your journey, so you’re at least aware of problems ahead of time.

-Google Maps can also estimate how busy a particular service is going to be, by using a mix of historical data and how many people it can see there at any given time.
+Google Maps can also estimate how busy a particular service or area is going to be, by using a mix of historical data and how many people it can see there at any given time.
 It even integrates with local ride sharing services and, where available, bike and e-scooter rentals.

 Waze can’t compete with all of that, but there is more that could be done where alternative transport is concerned.
 Especially in areas where those rental services are available.